 February 1st, 2016 | Read more articles from 2016 or Visit the News Archive

-“The story is Trump and his command of the earned media game.
+“Not that surprising that from a pure business perspective, political advertising agencies would like to see a Clinton-Bush matchup,” said Judd Rubin, Vice President of STRATA.
+“But the story is Trump and his use command of the earned media game.
 We’ve never seen anything like it and we may never see it again.
-After this campaign, there will be college courses examining Trump’s uncanny ability to demand media attention and his use of Twitter,” predicts Mr. Rubin.
+After this campaign, there will be college courses examining Trump’s uncanny ability to demand media attention including his use of Twitter.”